ZONED IN

 City of Charlottesville: Zoning ordinance rewrite

 In 2021, the Charlottesville city council approved both a new comprehensive plan and affordable housing plan that would allow more places to build housing all across the entire city.
-As of April 2023, the planning and zoning department is rolling out the draft zoning ordinance rewrite for public input.
+In September 2023, the planning and zoning department released the draft consolidated Zoning Ordinance for public review.
+An initial public hearing was held by the Planning Commission on September 14th.
+Public hearings were held throughout October and November, and the new zoning ordinance and map were adopted on December 18, 2023, effective February 19th, 2024.

 Three key components of the new zoning ordinance related to housing are: